-The iMac and iMac Pro are impressive computers that pack everything you need for video editing, web browsing, and more into a clean package.
+The 2021 iMac and iMac Pro are impressive computers that pack everything you need for video editing, web browsing, and more in a clean package.
 The iMac Pro was once clearly the more powerful of the two, but with Apple recently refreshing the higher-end iMacs with newer processors and graphics cards, the two iMac models are more competitive than ever.

 In this guide, we consider design, performance, and features to help make sense of the differences between the two.

 Both the iMac and iMac Pro are made of aluminum and are designed as all-in-one computers.
 That look is a design classic that hasn’t changed much over the years, but it makes for one clean desk setup.
 The differences end there, though.